Canvas offers tools to help efficiently grade online alone or with a teaching team of other instructors and/or teaching assistants.

 When creating an assignment, you can choose to set up an assignment with anonymous grading.
 Selecting the anonymous grading option hides student names from graders when they view assignment submissions in SpeedGrader.

 To set this in your Canvas site, you need to go to the settings in your course site, choose "Feature Options" and turn "Anonymous Grading" on.
 You will then be able to set up assignments with anonymous grading.

 You can also set this up in SpeedGrader by going to the settings (the gear icon), choosing "options", checking the "Hide student names in the SpeedGrader" box and saving.

 More information: https://community.canvaslms.com/docs/DOC-15063-4152939568

 A grading scheme is a set of criteria that measures varying levels of achievement in a course.
 Account-level grading schemes are grading schemes that can be defined at the account or sub-account level for the entire institution.
-A default UC Santa Cruz Grade Scheme is available or you can create your own.
+We provide some pre-created Grade Scheme including a 4.0 scheme or you can create your own.